dotnet/csharpstandard/standard/expressions.md

 > *Example*: For example, if `F` is changed to
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables6", expectedOutput:["1 1", "2 1", "3 1"]} -->
+> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables6", inferOutput: true} -->
 > ```csharp
 > static D[] F()
 > {